mb4828/am4-ui-enhancement-script/README.md

 - [📄 Legal](#legal)

 ## Introduction
-The **AM4 UI Enhancement Mod** is your co-pilot for Airline Manager 4, with both **U**sability and **I**mmersion improvements to the game.
+The **AM4 UI Enhancement Mod** is your co-pilot for Airline Manager 4, with both **U**sability and **I**mmersion improvements to the game's UI.

 ### What This Is

-AM4-UI is an free, open source [userscript](https://en.wikipedia.org/wiki/Userscript) designed to improve quality-of-life within the game as well as realism and roleplay potential.
-I've opted for a userscript to maximize compatibility across devices and browsers and save on development time.
+AM4-UI is an free, open source [mod](https://en.wikipedia.org/wiki/Video_game_modding) designed to improve quality-of-life within the game as well as realism and roleplay potential.
+I've opted for a [userscript](https://en.wikipedia.org/wiki/Userscript) to maximize compatibility across devices and browsers and save on development time.
 However, since userscripts only work in the browser, this means that **AM4-UI is only compatible with the web version of the game, not the mobile app**.

 ### What This Isn't

-AM4-UI is not a bot.
-It does not automate any functions of the game or facilitate cheating.
-Automation and bots go against the spirit of AM4 and are prohibited by the Terms of Service.
+AM4-UI is **not a bot**.
+It does not automate any functions of the game, play for you, or facilitate cheating or exploits.
 Additionally, AM4-UI does not collect any personal data or access files on your computer.

 ### How It Works

-The script is a [mod](https://en.wikipedia.org/wiki/Video_game_modding) built in JavaScript.
-It makes changes to the game's UI in your browser *only*.
-These changes do not affect other users of the game, impact the game's servers, or enable automation or cheating.
-Should anyone from Trophy Games reach out, I am happy to make any changes or alterations that they request.
+AM4-UI is written in JavaScript.
+It makes alterations to the game's UI in your browser *only*.
+These changes do not affect other users of the game or impact the game's servers or infrastructure in any way.
+This is why the Custom Livery feature only works for you on your current device.

 ### Support Me